Aq Tappeh, Kabudarahang

-Aq Tappeh (اق تپه, also Romanized as Āq Tappeh and Āq Tepe; also known as Agh Tapeh Hajebloo) is a village in Raheb Rural District, in the Central District of Kabudarahang County, Hamadan Province, Iran.
+Aq Tappeh (اق تپه) (Note: Also romanized as Āq Tappeh; also known as Agh Tapeh Hajebloo and Āq Tepe) is a village in Raheb Rural District of the Central District in Kabudarahang County, Hamadan province, Iran.

-At the 2006 census, its population was 1,937, in 445 families.
+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,937 in 445 households.
+The following census in 2011 counted 2,042 people in 501 households.
+The 2016 census measured the population of the village as 1,847 people in 449 households.